Semistability, modular lattices, and iterated logarithms: Weight filtrations in modular lattices

 \section{Weight filtrations in modular lattices}

-The goal of this section is to generalize the constructions of the previous section and define a weight-type filtration in any finite length modular lattice.
+This section contains the proof of our first main result, the existence and uniqueness of weight filtrations in finite-length modular lattices.
+The reader interested mainly in the case of quiver representations and willing to take this result on faith can skip this entire section on first reading.

 In the first subsection we review some definitions and results from lattice theory.
 In Subsection~\ref{sec_hn_chain} we define the Harder--Narasimhan filtration of a finite length modular lattice with polarization, as well as its mass, and prove a triangle inequality for mass.
-Subsection~\ref{sec_pcrchains} introduces the concept of a \textit{paracomplemented $\RR$-filtration}, which is essential for the proof of existence and uniqueness of the weight filtration in Subsection~\ref{subsec_balanced}.
-A refined version of the weight filtration, defined iteratively, is defined in the final subsection.
+Subsection~\ref{sec_pcrchains} introduces the concept of a \textit{paracomplemented $\RR$-filtration}, which is essential for the proof in Subsection~\ref{subsec_balanced}.
+In the final subsection we discuss the iterated weight filtration and provide examples to show that it can have arbitrary depth.